The Danish engagement in Africa

 The role of the Danish Armed Forces

 - Strengthen Europe's and Denmark’s security.
 The effort to maintain peace and stability does not only begin at the Danish border.

 - Contribute to regional and continental stability in Africa.

 - Help develop African defence capabilities in order to increase the ability of the African countries to handle conflicts on the continent on their own.

 The engagement of the Danish Armed Forces in Africa is based on the African states’ own wish for assistance in order to increase their capacity to handle conflicts and ensure stability.
 For this reason, the Danish Armed Forces have engaged in military cooperation and operations in Africa for a number of years.
 Currently, Danish defence stabilisation efforts are focusing on Estern Africa and initiatives include support to the Eastern Africa Standby Force (EASF) and regional peace support training centers.
 Denmark also supports Kenya in the effort to increase the capacity of its fleet to maintain control over the country’s territorial waters.
 As part of the stabilisation effort Denmark has deployed a number of military advisors

 in the Gulf of Guinea.
 This includes the deployment of a maritime advisor to the Danish Embassy in Nigeria.
 Furthermore, Danish Special Operation Forces participate in the capacity building exercises including exercises FLINTLOCK and OBANGAME EXPRESS, which both take place in West Africa.

-Denmark also contributes with military personnel to the UN’s peacekeeping operations in South Sudan
+Denmark also contributes with military personnel to the UN’s peacekeeping operations in Mali and the French led Operation Barkhane in the Sahel region

 Nordic defence cooperation (NORDEFCO) in Africa